ibm-cloud-docs/vmwaresolutions/vsphere/vs_scalingexistingclusters.md

 2. On the **Create** tab, select **Scale existing** and select the cluster that you want to scale from the **Cluster configurations** list.
 3. Review the cluster settings that are automatically completed, update the settings according to your needs, and complete any required fields.
 In this step, when you scale out a configuration, the **Number of bare metal servers** field refers to the number of servers to add to the configuration.
 It doesn't refer to the total number of servers in the configuration after the scale operation.
 For more information about the settings, see [Ordering new vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_orderinginstances-req).
 4. If the cluster does not include the FortiGate 300 Series Security Appliance HA Pair on its public VLAN, you can order the appliance.
 To do so, select the **Include with purchase** checkbox under **FortiGate Physical Appliance 300 Series HA Pair**.
-5. In the **Summary** pane, verify the instance configuration and the estimated price.
+5. In the **Summary** pane, verify the ordered configuration and the estimated price.
    * To save the configuration as a template without placing an order, click **Save configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.